Click to toggle navigation menu.

 Technology Errors and Omissions insurance, also called Tech E&O or professional liability for technology companies, covers claims that your technology product or service failed to perform as promised and caused a client financial harm.

-If your software crashes and a client loses a day of revenue, that’s a Tech E&O claim.
-If your platform gives a wrong recommendation that leads to a bad business decision, that’s a Tech E&O claim.
+If your software crashes and a client loses a day of revenue, that is a Tech E&O claim.
+If your platform gives a wrong recommendation that leads to a bad business decision, that is a Tech E&O claim.
 If your AI model produces a biased output that exposes a client to a discrimination lawsuit, that can be a Tech E&O claim.

 Tech E&O is distinct from cyber insurance, which covers losses from security incidents such as breaches, ransomware, and business interruption from an attack.
 Tech E&O covers performance failures.
 Many technology companies need both, and the two are increasingly bundled together because the line between a security incident and a performance failure is often blurry in practice.